RangerDan/head-first-design-patterns/README.md

 6. Depend on abstractions; do not depend on concrete classes (Dependency Inversion)
 7. Talk only to your friends (Principle of Least Knowledge/Law of Demeter)
 8. Don't call us; we'll call you.
 (Hollywood Principle)
+9. A class should only have one reason to change.

 ## Patterns (in chapter order)